 Contrary to popular belief, not all alcohol is bad for your skin.
 There’s a whole group known as “fatty alcohols,” which can help your skin absorb moisture and aren’t even covered under the “alcohol-free” label.
 Since they’re beneficial, rather than irritating, there’s no real need for them to be regulated.

-In fact, the FDA reveals that the “alcohol-free” label visible all over the skincare market is actually referring to one specific alcohol: ethyl alcohol, aka ethanol or grain alcohol.
+The FDA reveals that the “alcohol-free” label visible all over the skincare market is referring to one specific alcohol: ethyl alcohol, aka ethanol or grain alcohol.
 Ethanol is used in products as a preservative or to leave you feeling tightened and refreshed.

-At Averr Aglow, we only use ethanol in tiny concentrations as a carrier for naturally-toning witch hazel.
-We also don’t cut corners to save a penny: our gluten-free and non-GMO ethanol is of the highest purity, sourced within the United States and meeting all Natural Grain USP, BPC, and NFXI standards.
+At Averr Aglow, we only use ethanol in tiny concentrations as a carrier for naturally toning witch hazel.
+We also don’t cut corners to save a penny: our gluten-free and non-GMO ethanol is of the highest purity, sourced within the United States, and meets all Natural Grain USP, BPC, and NFXI standards.
 It’s even safe for sensitive skin!
 Just check out the rave reviews on our Clear Skin Elixir and Radiant Cleansing Nectar.

 So, next time you’re skimming the ingredients list of a new skincare product, remember that seeing “alcohol” listed is not an immediate deal-breaker.
 What kind of alcohol is it, and how much is being used?
 It may be worth taking the time to dig deeper!